why shop manta sleep

 Eases stress and anxiety

-Napping vs sleeping: What's more beneficial?
+Napping vs Sleeping: What's More Beneficial?

+In short, both play vital roles in your sleep-wake cycle.
+It’s not a question of which one is better.
+Instead, think of both as complementary.
 It’s important to strike the right balance between napping and sleeping to stay healthy.
 And that means knowing what your body needs and listening to its cues.

 Maybe you thrive on a solid 8 hours of sleep at night and a quick power nap in the afternoon.
-Or maybe your sweet spot is seven hours at night and a longer nap during the day.
+Or your sweet spot is 7 hours at night and a longer nap during the day.
 Whatever the case, they must support each other in helping you get the rest you need.

 How to Maximize Your Sleep for Optimal Health